huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 There are many different types of useful decorators:
 - **AlwaysFail** will always fail no matter the wrapped task fails or succeeds.
 - **AlwaysSucceed** will always succeed no matter the wrapped task succeeds or fails.
 - **Include** grafts an external subtree.
 This decorator enhances behavior trees with modularity and reusability.
+For more detailed information see [Including Subtrees](#including-subtrees)
 - **Invert** will succeed if the wrapped task fails and will fail if the wrapped task succeeds.
 - **Limit** controls the maximum number of times a task can be run, which could be used to make sure that a character doesn't keep trying to barge through a door that the player has reinforced.
+- **Repeat** will repeat the wrapped task a certain number of times, possibly infinite.
+This task always succeeds when reaches the specified number of repetitions.
 - **SemaphoreGuard** allows you to specify how many characters should be allowed to concurrently use the wrapped task which represents a limited resource used in different behavior trees (note that this does not necessarily involve multithreading concurrency).
 This is a simple mechanism for ensuring that a limited shared resource is not over subscribed.
 You might have a pool of 5 pathfinders, for example, meaning at most 5 characters can be pathfinding at a time.
 Or you can associate a semaphore to the player character to ensure that at most 3 enemies can simultaneously attack him.
 This decorator fails when it cannot acquire the semaphore.
 This allows a select task higher up the tree to find a different action that doesn't involve the contested resource.
-- **UntilFail** will repeat the wrapped task until that task fails.
+- **UntilFail** will repeat the wrapped task until that task fails, which makes this decorator succeed.
-- **UntilSuccess** will repeat the wrapped task until that task succeeds.
+- **UntilSuccess** will repeat the wrapped task until that task succeeds, which makes this decorator succeed.

 There are many more decorators you might want to use when building behavior trees, but I think these are enough for now.

 ### Parallel ###
 A parallel composite task handles "concurrent" behaviors.
 It's a special branch task that starts or resumes all children every single time.
+The actual behavior of this task depends on its policy:
-The parallel task will succeed if all the children succeed, fail if one of the children fail.
-Note that this is the same policy as the sequence task.
+- **Sequence policy**: the parallel task fails as soon as one child fails; if all its children succeed, then the parallel task succeeds.
+This is the most common policy.
+- **Selector policy**: the parallel task succeeds as soon as one child succeeds; if all its children fail, then the parallel task fails.

 One common use of the parallel task is continually check whether certain conditions are met while carrying out an action.
 The typical use case: make the game entity react on event while sleeping or wandering.